The Cavalier King Charles Spaniel is a relatively young and new spaniel breed when compared to others.

 The Cavalier shares many of the traits and behaviours of the other spaniel breeds.

-It is a lively, loveable little dog that nowadays enjoys a life of luxury yet, when given the chance, still has the ability and drive to enjoy the great outdoors with the same energy levels as many of it’s larger spaniel cousins.
+It is a lively, loveable little dog that nowadays enjoys a life of luxury and all of the perks and treats that that includes, yet, when given the chance, still has the ability and drive to enjoy the great outdoors with the same energy levels as many of it’s larger spaniel cousins.